-In 1985, UCLA art historian Albert Boime compared Starry Night to a planetarium recreation of how the night's sky would have appeared on June 19, 1889.
-The similarities were striking, and proved that van Gogh's "morning star," as referenced in his letter to his brother, was in fact the planet Venus.
+In 1985, UCLA art historian Albert Boime compared Starry Night to a planetarium recreation of how the night sky would have appeared on June 19, 1889.
+The similarities were striking, and suggested that Van Gogh’s “morning star,” described in his letter to his brother, was the planet Venus.

 8. Van Gogh sold only one or two paintings in his life—and neither was The Starry Night.

-The one known for sure to have been sold was the far lesser known The Red Vineyard at Arles, which was completed in November 1888, before the breakdown that sent him to the asylum.
-Belgian artist and collector Anna Boch purchased it for 400 francs at the Les XX exhibition in 1890.
+Belgian artist and collector Anna Boch purchased the far lesser-known The Red Vineyard at Arles for 400 francs at the Les XX exhibition in 1890.
+Van Gogh had completed it in November 1888, before the breakdown that sent him to the asylum.
 Today this historic painting is on display at the Pushkin Museum of Fine Arts in Moscow.
-But there is evidence that van Gogh sold a second painting.
-In his biography of the artist, historian Marc Edo Tralbaut talked about a letter from Theo saying one of van Gogh’s self portraits found its way to a London art dealer.
+But there is evidence that Van Gogh sold a second painting.
+In his biography of the artist, historian Marc Edo Tralbaut mentioned a letter from Theo saying one of Van Gogh’s self portraits had found its way to a London art dealer.

 9. The Starry Night was twice owned by Theo’s widow.

-Following van Gogh's death in 1890, Theo inherited all of his brother's works.
-But when he died in the fall of 1891, his wife Johanna Gezina van Gogh-Bonger became the owner of Starry Night and scads of other paintings.
-It was van Gogh-Bonger who collected and edited the brothers' correspondence for publication, and she is credited with building van Gogh's posthumous fame, thanks to her tireless promotions of his work and exhibitions.
+Following Van Gogh’s death in 1890, Theo inherited all of his brother’s works.
+But when he died in the fall of 1891, his wife Johanna Gezina van Gogh-Bonger became the owner of The Starry Night and scads of other paintings.
+It was Van Gogh-Bonger who collected and edited the brothers’ correspondence for publication, and she is credited with building Van Gogh’s posthumous fame, thanks to her tireless promotions of his work and exhibitions.

-In 1900, van Gogh-Bonger sold Starry Night to French poet Julien Leclerq, who soon sold it to Post-Impressionist artist Émile Schuffenecker.
+In 1900, Van Gogh-Bonger sold The Starry Night to French poet Julien Leclerq, who soon sold it to Post-Impressionist artist Émile Schuffenecker.
 Six years later, she bought the painting back from Schuffenecker so she could pass it along to the Oldenzeel Gallery in Rotterdam.

 10. The Starry Night now lives in New York thanks to Lillie P. Bliss.